Isaac Johnson (politician): Term as Governor

-Nominated by the Democratic Party to run for governor in 1846, Johnson competed against Whig Guillaume DeBuys.
+Nominated by the Democratic Party to run for governor in 1846 election, Johnson defeated Whig candidate Guillaume DeBuys.
 Johnson won by almost 2,500 votes and assumed the office of governor at the age of 43.
-Louisiana had adopted a new constitution in 1845, but the unsettled nature of some of the provisions filled the Johnson Administration with confusion and turmoil; even his inaugural oath was questioned.
-In his inaugural speech, Johnson called for moving the state capital from New Orleans to Baton Rouge and stressed the importance of public schools.
+He supported the new state constitution of 1845, which abolished the property qualification for voting and/or holding public office and directed the legislature to create a public school system.
+He called for a special legislative session which appropriated $550,000 for public school funding.